-Role Responsibility Role of Hospital Management Establish an Infection Control Committee. • Monitor infections and apply the most suitable methods for preventing infection.
-Education and training of all hospital staff.
+Role Responsibility Role of Hospital Management Establish an Infection Control Committee.
+Monitor infections and application of preventive measures Education and training of all hospital staff.
 Occasionally reviewing the status of nosocomial infections.
-Role of the Physician Protect their own patients from other infections • Obtain proper microbiological specimens when an infection is present. • Inform cases of nosocomial infection to the team and infected patients • Guide patients, visitors and hospital staff how to prevent from D. I. Cal.
-Mr. 1: 1: 1 nosocomial infection.
-Role of the Microbiologist Handle patient and staff specimens for microbiological diagnosis Develop proper guidelines for collection, transport, and handling of microbiological specimens Make sure that laboratory practices standards procedure Inform Infection Control Committee about the results.
-Role of the Hospital Supply anti-infectious drugs and maintaining records.
-Pharmacist Obtain and store vaccines and making them available. • Maintain a records of antibiotics distributed to the medical departments • Take part in developing guidelines for antiseptics, disinfectants, and D. I. C. I. N G. CC products used for washing and disinfecting the hands Role of the Nursing Staff Take part in the Infection Control Committee • Promote the development and improvement of nursing techniques, with approval by the Infection Control Committee Develop training programmes for members of the nursing staff Maintain a safe and adequate supply of ward equipment, drugs and Maintain a safe and adequate supply of ward equipment, drugs and patient care supplies.
-Identify nosocomial infections Role of the Central To clean, decontaminate, test, prepare for use, sterilize, and store Sterilization Service aseptically all sterile hospital equipment.
-Role of the Food Service • To maintain the high level safety follow the proper criteria for the purchase of foodstuffs, equipment use, and cleaning procedures.
-Clean all equipment used, working and storage areas.
-Clean all equipment used, working and storage areas.
-Give proper instructions for handwashing, clothing, staff responsibilities and deily disinfection duties.
-Role of the Laundry Service responsibilities and daily disinfection duties Role of the Laundry Service Select fabrics for use in different hospital areas Develop policies for the collection and transport of dirty linen Develop policies for the collection and transport of dirty linen Develop a standard criteria for selection of site of laundry services.
-Role of the Housekeeping Beverop a standard criteria for selection of site of faundry services.
-Responsible for the regular and routine cleaning of all surfaces and Service Service maintaining a high level of hygiene in the facility.
-Role of the Infection Control Responsible for oversight and coordination of all infection control Team activities to ensure an effective programme.
-1 Culli activities to clisure an effective programme.
+Role of the Physician Protect their own patients from other infections Inform cases of nosocomial infection to the team and infected patients • Guide patients, visitors and hospital staff how to prevent from nosocomial infection.
+Role of the Microbiologist Handle patient and staff specimens for microbiological diagnosis Develop proper guidelines for collection, transport, and handling of microbiological specimens Inform Infection Control Committee about the results.
+Role of the Nursing Staff Take part in the Infection Control Committee Develop training programmes for members of the nursing staff • Safe and adequate supply of ward equipment, drugs and patient care supplies.
+Identify nosocomial infections Self hygiene Role of the Food Service To maintain the high level safety follow the proper criteria for the purchase of foodstuffs, equipment use, and cleaning procedures.
+Clean all equipment used, working and storage areas. • Give proper instructions for handwashing, clothing, staff responsibilities and daily disinfection duties